ashokmuruga/Mobile-Application-Development/README.md

 # Mobile-Application-Development
-15 different mobile applications(Java) are available in the document Flutter/Dart based MobileApp also incorporated
+15 different mobile applications(Java) are available in the document Dart is used as a backend for Flutter based MobileApp also incorporated